AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-An External, Input_Only or Output_Only aspect may only be specified for an
+An External, Non_Volatile, Input_Only or Output_Only aspect may only be
-   ``object_declaration``.
+   specified for an ``object_declaration`` or a ``full_type_declaration``.

 #.
+If an External, Non_Volatile, Input_Only or Output_Only aspect is applied
+   to a type declaration, it applies to object declarations of that type and such a declaration cannot override these aspects when they are specified for the type.

+#.
 One of an Input_Only or an Output_Only aspect shall be specified for a
    volatile object declaration.
 A variable with an Input_Only specification is an *external input*; a variable with an Output_Only specification is an *external output*.

 #.
-If an External aspect is specified for an object which is not volatile,
+If an External aspect is specified for a type or  object declaration which is
-   then the Non_Volatile aspect may also be specified but is not required.
+   not volatile, then the Non_Volatile aspect may also be specified but is not required.

+#.
+An object whose declaration specifies it as External shall only be used as
+   an actual parameter in a subprogram call if the corresponding formal parameter has a type which is specified as External.

 #.
 Contrary to the general SPARK 2014 rule that expression evaluation
    cannot have side effects, a read of a volatile variable is considered to have